dhaka22/gunsod/readme.md

 2.Install dependencies using requirements.txt file

-3.Use <Inference_Notebook inference.ipynb> to test the model on different images.
+3.Use [INFERENCE NOTEBOOK](inference.ipynbb) to test the model on different images.